alyshiak/ig9863450/README.md

 # AI Based Content Generator

 ## Description
-A webpage which generates content by using one AI to generate an image and another AI to generate text.
+A webpage which generates content by using Artificial intelligence APIs based on the user input.

 ## Authors
 Zafar Ahmed, Alyshia Kandler, Callum Mackintosh